fleabitdev/glsp/website/input/reference/src/implementation-limits.md

 No more than 256 `Runtimes` may simultaneously exist within a single thread.

-Each individual GC allocation may not be simultaneously referred to by more than 8,388,607 (`2^23 - 1`) distinct `Roots`.
+Each `Runtime` may not contain more than 8,388,606 (`2^23 - 2`) rooted objects.
+(This is the combined total of objects which have been strongly rooted, with `Root`, and those which have been weakly rooted, with `Gc`).
+There's also a soft limit on strongly-rooted objects, because they each consume a few nanoseconds of time whenever the garbage collector is invoked.
+If you're likely to require more than 100,000 strongly-rooted objects, consider storing that data in Rust rather than GameLisp.

-There are a small number of ways that a `Root` may outlive its parent `Runtime`, or be assigned to a different `Runtime`.
+There are a small number of ways that a `Root` or `Gc` may outlive its parent `Runtime`, or be assigned to a different `Runtime`.
 In either scenario, the only way that GameLisp can uphold memory safety is by immediately aborting the process!
 The most likely way you might do this accidentally is by either leaking a `Root` (using a function like `Box::leak` or `Rc::new`), or storing a `Root` in a `thread_local!` variable.